-There's no question that the crime rate in Texas is on the rise.
-At the close of 2018, provided the crime activity is steady, the Texas crime rate will see an increase over last year of 17.3% according to FBI statistics.
-What makes this more interesting is that larceny and burglary makes up 79% of all the crimes committed in Texas.
+There’s no question that the crime rate in Texas is on the rise.
+At the close of 2018, provided the crime activity is steady, the Texas crime rate will see an increase over the last year of 17.3% according to FBI statistics.
+What makes this more interesting is that larceny and burglary make up 79% of all the crimes committed in Texas.

 At Smarter Homes of Austin, we believe that it is imperative that every smart home install includes our standard security system.
 We pre-wire new builds with it, and it’s integrated into the home.
 We’re doing our part in helping lower the crime rate by installing high quality security systems with HD audio/visual components including cameras, intercoms, and alarms.
 To really make this interesting you can control the security from anywhere by using your smartphone, tablet, or computer.